siyuliang/ling471/README.md

-# LING 471 Course Materials
+# LING 471 Spring 2026 Course Materials

-This repository contains student-facing materials for LING 471 at the University of Washington.
+This repository contains materials for LING 471 Spring 2026 at the University of Washington.

-The initial structure and some baseline materials are adapted from an earlier course repository used by a previous instructor.
-Materials in this repository may be updated, reorganized, or replaced during the quarter.
+The materials are adapted from previous instructors Olga Zamaraeva and Matt Kelley.

 Top-level contents: